matteopulega/COMPUTER-VISION-tracking-in-video-surveillance-case/README.md

 Detections are displayed as a colored bounding box around the person.
 Different colors indicate different IDs.
 Bright colors indicate a real detection provided by YOLO, darker colors indicate a predicted detection.

-Figure 6

 ## 3.2 SORT
 After the detection has been made, the list of objects detected with the surrounding bounding boxes and confidence are passed to the SORT algorithm.
-Applying all the steps explained in section 2.3, SORT searches for the best associations and outputs the list of identifiers that are currently detected and successfully associated to previous detections.
+Applying all the steps explained in section 2.3, SORT searches for the best associations and outputs the list of identifiers that are currently detected and successfully associated to previous detections.\
 It can be noted, also, that identities are appropriately mantained and assigned even when a subject has not been detected for a short amount of time.

 # 4. EXPERIMENTS AND RESULTS
 We quantitatively measured the performances of the two algorithms on two of the most complex videos we had available.
 The chosen metric is the Multiple Object Tracking Accuracy, MOTA in short, defined as:

-MOTA=---------------
+MOTA = 1 - ((sum(fn + fp + fa) / sum(GT))

-where fni, fpi and fai are, respectively, the number of misses, false positives and mismatches for i-th frame.
+where fn, fp and fa are, respectively, the number of misses, false positives and mismatches for i-th frame.
 GTi is the number of ground truth objects present at time i.

 For each frame, we examined those values and used them to finally calculate the MOTA for the two algorithms.
 The green and red colors in Table 1 represents which algorithm worked better or worse in the corresponding category.